Type semigroups for twisted groupoids and a dichotomy for groupoid C*-algebras: Preordered abelian monoids

 \begin{proposition} Let~\(B\) be a \(\Cst\)\nb-algebra and let \(S\subseteq \Cu(B)\) be a subsemigroup which is dense in the sense that \(\sup {}\setgiven{y\in S}{y\ll x }=x \) for every \(x\in \Cu(B)\).
 If~\(S\) is simple and has plain paradoxes \textup{(}which is automatic when~\(B\) is \(\ZZ\)\nb-absorbing\textup{)}, then~\(B\) is simple and either purely infinite or stably finite. \end{proposition}

 \begin{proof} Since~\(S\) is simple and dense in~\(\Cu(B)\), the latter has no nontrivial closed ideals.
 Then~\(B\) is simple.
 If~\(S\) is purely infinite and simple, then \(S=\{0,\infty\}\) by Remark~\ref{rem:purely_infinite_simple_ordered}.
-Since this is dense in \(\Cu(B)\), also \(\Cu(B)=\{0,\infty\}\).
+Since it is dense in \(\Cu(B)\), also \(\Cu(B)=\{0,\infty\}\).
 Then~\(B\) is simple and purely infinite.
 Otherwise, Corollary~\ref{cor:dichotomy_for_monoids}, provides a faithful finite state~\(\nu\) on~\(S\).
-Then the formula \(\overline{\nu}(x)\defeq\sup {}\setgiven{\nu(y)}{y\ll x,\ y\in S}\) defines a faithful lower semicontinuous state on \(\Cu(B)\).
+Then the formula \(\overline{\nu}(x)\defeq\sup {}\setgiven{\nu(y)}{y\ll x,\ y\in S}\) defines a faithful functional on \(\Cu(B)\).
 This, in turn, induces a faithful semi-finite lower semicontinuous 2\nb-quasi-trace on~\(B\), and so~\(B\) is stably finite (see, for instance, \cite{Blanchard-Kirchberg:Non-simple_infinite}*{Remark~2.27(viii)}). \end{proof}